Practical information/ accessibility

 NB: The elevator in KODE 3 is unfortunately temporarily out of service.
 We're sorry for the inconvenience.

-It is allowed to take pictures for private use inside the museum building (no flash).
-As to commercial photography or press photos, we kindly ask you to get in touch with the administration at the museum for arrangements and rates.
+It is allowed to take pictures for private use inside the museum building, but only with handheld cameras and no use of flash.
+As to commercial photography or press photos, we kindly ask you to get in touch with the administration at the museum for arrangements.

 Purses, bags and umbrellas

 Please leave your large purses, backpacks, umbrellas and outerwear in the wardrobe.
 In general items larger than 30x35x10 cm are not allowed in the exhibitions for safety and security reasons.
 Secure lockers where you can store your valuables (at a cost of 10 NOK that are refunded at the end of the visit) can be found in all four main buildings.